St. George Shoots the Dragon: Other

-Recent Western critical reviews have been a bit more positive.
+Subsequent Western critical reviews have been a bit more positive.

 After seeing it at the 2009 Montreal World Film Festival, Varietys Dennis Harvey penned a lukewarm review, somewhat praising Dragojević for "directing the noisy, sprawling tale in colorful, confident fashion, at times recalling the rambunctious grotesquerie of Emir Kusturica's Underground (a more successful Kovačević adaptation, also starring Ristovski)" while pointing out that the whole thing still "seems schematic rather than felt" and identifying the movie's biggest problem to be its central romance, which is "neither convincing nor appealing".

 Stephen Farber writing for Reuters, says, "As the film morphs into a penetrating anti-war drama, it becomes considerably more potent.
-Director Srdjan Dragojevic, who made Pretty Village, Pretty Flame in 1996, demonstrates undeniable talent.
+Director Srđan Dragojevic, who made Pretty Village, Pretty Flame in 1996, demonstrates undeniable talent.
 The battle scenes capture the chaos and brutality of trench warfare, and the finale builds a mournful power.
 Cinematography is rich, and the score adds to the movie's impact.
 Although it's easy to grow impatient during St. George's early scenes, the haunting conclusion stays with you."

 The film was selected as the Serbian entry for the Best Foreign Language Film at the 82nd Academy Awards, but it did not make the final shortlist.